 Bachelor’s degree in political science from American University; Teaching degree in secondary education from Florida Atlantic University; Master’s degree in management and administration of educational programs; Doctorate in organizational leadership, both from Nova Southeastern University

-A native Michigander who grew up with a passion for history, debate, and international affairs, Dr. Chiarolanzio is also certified by the Florida Department of Education in Secondary Social Studies and Educational Leadership.
-A member of the faculty since 2014, “Dr. C” directs Oxbridge’s highly regarded Model UN program, which won state and national competitions in 2020-2021.
+A native Michigander who grew up passionate about history, debate, and international affairs, Dr. Chiarolanzio is also certified by the Florida Department of Education in Secondary Social Studies and Educational Leadership.
+A faculty member since 2014, “Dr. C” directs Oxbridge’s highly regarded Model UN program, which won state and national competitions in 2020-2021.

 Dr. William Rowe